 Published August 6th, 2018

 Guests often ask if we have or need air conditioning at French’s Point.
-The reality is that the architect Wilfred E. Mansur, who designed the retreat house, did so to take advantage of the near perpetual breezes here.
-The transom windows over the bedroom doors on the second floor are testament of that.
+The reality is that the architect Wilfred E. Mansur, who designed the retreat house, did so to take advantage of the near-perpetual breezes here.
+The transom windows over the bedroom doors on the second floor are a testament to that.
 In fact, in some of the rooms at the Retreat House, door hooks are offered near the baseboard to keep open doors from slamming closed in the breeze.
-The Farm House and the Retreat House are both cited at the highest elevations on the point and if you open a door or window for cross ventilation, the rooms remain quite comfortable most of the time.
+The Farm House and the Retreat House are both cited at the highest elevations on the point and if you open a door or window for cross-ventilation, the rooms remain quite comfortable most of the time.
 The exception is the few days in July or August when the air is still and the humidity coupled with higher temperatures does not afford a breeze.

 Regardless of the reality, we wanted to be able to assure our guests that their accommodations are comfortable year-round.
 This spring, we partnered with Mike from Domestic Air Conditioning and Refrigeration to bring air conditioning to our guest rooms in both homes.
 He finished the installation of the system we roughed in in 2005.
 The Retreat House bedrooms have central air conditioning with the exception of one room in suite 1, which has a window unit.
 The Farm House bedrooms all have window units with the exception of suite 12 on the lower level that does not need air conditioning because it always stays comfortable.
 We are glad to have this amenity to offer to our guests.
 We know that now they will slumber comfortably, even on the warmest, stillest of summer nights.